 Kukkonen said developers and housing owners should follow suit and consider installing chargers sooner rather than later.
 “This is a really good way to future-proof your property,” he said.
 “It will be hard to sell your condo five years from now if there is no EV charging available.”

-For now, Canine, the North Loop Tesla owner, is still trying to build chargers at his condo building with few outside resources available.
+For now, Canine, the Minneapolis Tesla owner, is still trying to build chargers at his condo building with few outside resources available.
 There are three EV owners using the garage, but Canine said he expects more in the future.
 While Canine can charge at work, without a charger at home he said he and others have to frequent a speedy charger in Robbinsdale as a stopgap.

 To get a final plan approved by the condo board that governs the two buildings sharing his garage, Canine hired an electrical engineer.